 Icarus is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Icarus as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 Icarus orbits the sun every 409 days (1.12 years), coming as close as 0.19 AU and reaching as far as 1.97 AU from the sun.
 Its orbit is highly elliptical.
-Icarus is about 1.0 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.
+Icarus is about 1.0 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 The rotation of Icarus has been observed.
 It completes a rotation on its axis every 2.27 hours.

 Icarus's orbit is 0.03 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Icarus has 10 close approaches predicted in the coming decades: